Aleksandra2101/Forkifyapp/README.md

 # Forkifyapp
-Final project from the Udemy course for JavaScript.
+Project made for practicing JavaScript.
 This project  uses Parcel.
 To run project write 'npm start' in the command terminal.